Faith-Nchifor/text-normerlizer/README.md

 ### To compile a new FST file
-(This is already found in /data/fst.far)
+(This is already compiled and is in /data/fst.far)

 - run `python src/main.py`